gretl-project/hansl-coding/README.md

 # Introduction to Gretl and Hansl Scripting

 ## Course Overview
-This course introduces econometric analysis using Gretl's hansl scripting language.
+This course introduces programming using Gretl's scripting language named *hansl*.

 ## Topics